Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012

-Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012 (also called AIF Regulations) are a set of regulations introduced by Securities and Exchange Board of India (SEBI) in 2012, to regulate pooled investment funds in India, such as real estate, private equity and hedge funds.
+Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012 (also called AIF Regulations) are a set of regulations introduced by the Securities and Exchange Board of India (SEBI) in 2012, to regulate pooled investment funds in India, such as real estate, private equity, and hedge funds.

 Summary

 These regulations apply to all pooled investment funds registered in India which received capital from Indian or foreign investors.
-These were made to regulated funds that were not covered under the SEBI (Mutual Funds) Regulations, 1996; SEBI (Custodian Of Securities) Regulations, 1996 and any other regulations of SEBI.
+These were made to regulate funds not covered by the SEBI (Mutual Funds) Regulations, 1996; the SEBI (Custodian of Securities) Regulations, 1996; or any other SEBI regulations.
 This was introduced to bring unregistered funds in India under the ambit of law.
-Prior to the introduction of this, many funds were operating in India that could not be classified as domestic venture capital funds (VCF), foreign venture capital investors (FVCI) or foreign institutional investor (FII).
-After introduction of these regulations in July 2012, 123 entities registered themselves by November 2014.
+Before the introduction of this, many funds operating in India that could not be classified as domestic venture capital funds (VCF), foreign venture capital investors (FVCI), or foreign institutional investors (FII).
+After the introduction of these regulations in July 2012, 123 entities registered themselves by November 2014.

 The Alternative Investment Funds (AIFs) have been categorised into three classes: